jcurtis4207/Unix-Programs/README.md

 The collection currently includes:

+### Doug
+A recreation of du.
+It prints the sizes of the subdirectories in a given path.
+If no path specified, the current directory is used.
+Symlinks are ignored, and the file size is human readable.
+The help flag (-h) shows usage.

 ### Ellis
 A recreation of ls.
 By default it prints with the ls flags -hlN.
 The hidden flag (-a) prints hidden files and directories.